Rali0s/OmniX-Core/README.md

 - [`res/tze.txt`](res/tze.txt): TZE source material
 - [`docs/agile`](docs/agile): roadmap, epics, and architecture planning

-## Ollama Notes
+## Provider Notes

-OmniX uses Ollama as an assistive layer, not as the execution authority.
+OmniX uses Ollama or OpenAI as an assistive layer, not as the execution authority.

 - deterministic execution stays in OmniX
 - assist output must validate before use